 "However difficult things are in life, take a few minutes every day to think about what you do appreciate," says Saltz.
 "If you don't make a point of it, you probably won't do it and honestly you can completely lose perspective on your life."

-Recommendation: "Take five minutes every day and think about what you do feel grateful for," says Saltz.
+The Rx: "Take five minutes every day and think about what you do feel grateful for," says Saltz.
 "You'll find that even over a couple of weeks you'll feel more positively."

 Light Therapy Box Really Works